 From there, start building the list by pulling on these business levers:

-- Ask existing customers to join your list
+- Ask existing customers to join your list.

-- Make sure you’re turning website traffic into form sign-ups
+- Make sure you’re turning website traffic into form sign-ups.

 Follow those steps and you’ll set yourself up for success at a fraction of the cost of competitors who pour thousands of dollars into social media ads and event sponsorships.
+You’ll be reaping the benefits of ROI in email marketing in no time.